The purpose of the Notice is to inform potential class members about the proposed Settlement of a class action lawsuit. The Notice explains:

 You are a member of the Settlement Class if:

-After these deductions, each Settlement Class Member who submitted a Valid Claim Form as described above will receive a check in the mail for an amount that shall be calculated pro rata based on the number of Valid Claim Forms that are submitted by the Settlement Class.
-All unclaimed Settlement Funds will then be given to Public Justice Foundation.Back To Top
+Final Approval was granted on August 21, 2019.
+Each Settlement Class Member who submitted a Valid Claim Form was mailed a check for an amount that was calculated pro rata based on the number of Valid Claim Forms that were submitted by the Settlement Class.
+All awards checks have been disbursed and reissues are no longer being accepted.

 The deadline for filing a claim was July 2, 2019.
 Claims will no longer be accepted.Back To Top